mystsoftware/myst-help-center/myst-management/performance/maxpacketallowed.md

 ### Cause:

 MyST Deployment-activities sometimes may contain large number of Artifacts, which generate support Artifacts.
 These Support-Artifacts need to get uploaded to the Database, and the ***max_allowed_packet_size*** setting by-default is not big enough to allow them.
+The '.log' files could also exceed this size, where MyST Studio action fails., but the MyST agent continues to run normally.
 Hence, the large number of failures in deployments, is due to the Support-Artifacts exceeding the limit of the default-value.

 ### Resolution: